Substance Abuse Disorder Treatment in Los Angeles

 KICK THE ADDICTION.
 CALL TODAY.

-Substance abuse disorders can range from mild to severe and may involve substances like alcohol, opioids, cannabis, stimulants, or prescription medications.
-Over time, repeated substance abuse can alter brain chemistry, making it difficult to stop without professional help.
+Substance use disorders can range from mild to severe and may involve substances like alcohol, opioids, cannabis, stimulants, or prescription medications.
+Over time, repeated substance use can alter brain chemistry, making it difficult to stop without professional help.

 The good news is that recovery is possible.
-With proper treatment, support, and commitment, many individuals overcome substance abuse disorders and rebuild healthy, fulfilling lives.
+With proper treatment, support, and commitment, many individuals overcome substance use disorders and rebuild healthy, fulfilling lives.

-• Substance abuse disorders affect brain function, behavior, and the ability to control substance use.
+- Substance use disorders affect brain function, behavior, and the ability to control substance use.

 Understanding Substance Abuse Disorders

-Substance abuse disorders affect your ability to control the use of drugs or alcohol.
+Substance use disorders affect your ability to control the use of drugs or alcohol.
 They can interfere with daily life, relationships, and overall health.

-A substance abuse disorder is a condition where repeated use of substances leads to significant impairment or distress.
+A substance use disorder is a condition where repeated use of substances leads to significant impairment or distress.
 This includes:

-Substance abuse disorders can develop gradually and may start with casual or recreational use.
+Substance use disorders can develop gradually and may start with casual or recreational use.

-• “Only illegal drugs cause addiction” – Alcohol and prescription medications can also lead to substance abuse disorders.
+- “Only illegal drugs cause addiction” – Alcohol and prescription medications can also lead to substance use disorders.

 Types of Substance Abuse Disorders

-Substance abuse disorders are categorized based on the substance involved.
+Substance use disorders are categorized based on the substance involved.

 Excessive drinking that leads to dependence, health issues, and difficulty controlling alcohol intake.